 - Supple and with remarkable stamina

-Despite that health problems associated to this breed are many, it is considered as a robust dog that is rarely sick.
+Even if there are many health problems associated to this breed, he is a robust dog that is rarely sick.

 Temperament of the German Shepherd